artsy/eigen/docs/preferred_practices.md

 ### Navigation

-_Use `react-navigation` for navigating between screens, navigate function and new routes when necessary_
+We use `react-navigation` for navigating between screens, navigate function and new routes.

 See our documentation on adding a route for more details: [Adding a new route](https://github.com/artsy/eigen/blob/main/docs/adding_a_new_route.md)